We are here to answer your questions about our offerings and part capabilities +49 30 1663 4283

 The Laser Powder Bed Fusion Process

-L-PBF, also known as selective laser melting (SLM) or direct metal laser sintering (DMLS), is a laser-based process that melts metal powder particles onto a built plate.
+L-PBF, also known as selective laser melting (SLM) or direct metal laser sintering (DMLS), is a laser-based process that melts metal powder particles onto a build plate.
 This process happens layer by layer, with each layer usually between 20 and 80 um thick.
 The powder is applied via a rake from storage onto the powder bed.
 The additive design process enables engineers to design intricate shapes and production parts while at the same time reducing weight and material consumption.

 Just a tiny reminder: every production process, whether it’s additive, subtractive, or formative, has limitations and considerations.
 While some technologies may be new, designing for a specific manufacturing method is not a new concept.
 Design is always linked to the manufacturing process.